alfreddatakillen/vpnhub/README.md

 # vpnhub

-Install and configuration scripts for setting up an VPN server.
+Install and configuration scripts for setting up the VPN server

-Features:

-* OpenVPN 2.x

-Prerequisites:
+## Install

-* A fresh install of a modern Ubuntu or Debian.
+First, get yourself a fresh install of Debian or Ubuntu.
+Then, as root:

-## Install on Ubuntu 16.04 (will probably work on other versions and on Debian)

-1. Clone the repo.
-2. Run ./setup.sh
-3. Violà!

-## Install on Amazon Lightsail

-Create an Amazon Lightsail instance, using the "Ubuntu 16.04 LTS" base OS image.
-The smallest instance plan is adequate for starters.

-Copy-paste this code as your "Lauch Script":

 	apt-get -y update
 	apt-get -y install git
 	git clone https://github.com/alfreddatakillen/vpnhub /opt/vpnhub
 	/opt/vpnhub/setup.sh

+Violà!

+### Debian yada yada

+On Debian, you might have to run

+	/lib/systemd/system-generators/openvpn-generator server
+	systemctl enable openvpn@server.service
+	systemctl restart openvpn@server.service

+(The `server` string above is a reference to the config file named `server.conf` in `/etc/openvpn`.
+So you might have to do the same on the client if the client is a Debian, but then change `server` to `client` on all the rows above.)

+### Route traffic to the Internet over the VPN

+Add this row on the client's `client.conf` to route all it's traffic through the VPN:

+	redirect-gateway def1

+Support must be added to the server also:

+	echo 1 > /proc/sys/net/ipv4/ip_forward
+	iptables -I FORWARD -i tap0 -o eth0 -s 10.11.12.0/24 -m conntrack --ctstate NEW -j ACCEPT iptables -I FORWARD -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPT iptables -t nat -I POSTROUTING -o eth0 -s 10.11.12.0/24 -j MASQUERADE

+## Create client configurations

+To create configuration for users:

+	/opt/vpnhub/create-client.sh bobby vpn.example.org

+Where `bobby` is a unique identifier for the user, and `vpn.example.org` is the hostname for the VPN server.

+This will create the file `bobby.tar.bz2` in your current working dir.
+The tarball contains all configuration and keys needed for bobby to connect to the VPN.